Meet Carey Gable

 April 2026 – Lessons Learned in Learning Supports: Scaling Basic Needs and Academic Assistance Through Institutional Design – Texas Pathways Institute

-February 2026 - Assignment Design: Ensuring Authenticity of Student Work in College Composition in the World of AI - Texas Conference College Teachers Association
+February 2026 – Assignment Design: Ensuring Authenticity of Student Work in College Composition in the World of AI – Texas Community College Teachers Association Conference

 November 2025 – Minding College Minds and Caring Colleges at Paris Junior College – Texas Pathways Institute